tiby312/broccoli-project/report/src/ch12-improvements.md

 #### Pipelining

 It might be possible to pipeline the process so that rebalancing and querying happen at the same time with the only downside being that aabbs react to their collisions one step later.
 To account for that the aabb's could be made slightly bigger and predict what they will hit the next step.
 However, the construction and querying phase are already parallelized.
 Making those happen in parallel will probably confuse the rayon's work stealer.
-However maybe if there are somehow two independant threadpools this could get you the speed up.
+However maybe if there are somehow two independent threadpools this could get you the speed up.
 However, its unclear to me if it would be faster because you'd have to insert slightly bigger aabbs which would slow down querying.

 #### Liquid.